 - The status of the ECS instance does not support the association action.
-You can associate an EIP only with an ECS instance that is in the running or stopped state.
+You can associate an EIP only with an ECS instance that is in the running or stopped status.

-- The ECS instance is already associated with an EIP.
+- The ECS instance is already assigned with a public IP address or associated with an EIP.

-An EIP is configured on the Internet gateway and mapped to the NIC of the ECS instance through NAT.
-Therefore, you cannot see the EIP of the ECS instance on the NIC.
+An EIP is configured on the Internet gateway and mapped to the private ENI of the ECS instance through NAT.
+Therefore, you cannot view the EIP on the private ENI of the ECS instance.

 - Cut-through mode

-In the cut-through mode, the EIP replaces the private IP address of the ENI.
-The ENI becomes a pure Internet network interface and its intranet function is not available any more.
-You can see the EIP in the ENI of the operating system, and directly obtain the public IP address on the ENI by running the ifconfig or ipconfig command.
+In the cut-through mode, the EIP replaces the private IP address of the secondary ENI.
+The secondary ENI becomes a pure Internet network interface and its private network function is no longer available.
+You can view the EIP in the ENI of the operating system and run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
 For more information, see Set the cut-through mode.

 - Multi-EIP to ENI mode

-In the multi-EIP to ENI mode, the intranet function of the secondary ENI is still available.
+In the multi-EIP to ENI mode, the private network function of the secondary ENI is still available.
 The EIPs are visible to the ENI.
 After the operating system is configured with a static IP address, you can run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
-For more information, see Set the Multi-EIP to ENI mode.
+For more information, see Set the multi-EIP to ENI mode.

 How do I use multiple EIPs for an ECS instance if each ECS instance can only be associated with one EIP?

-- If you associate the EIP with the secondary ENI in the NAT Mode, you can associate multiple EIPs with the ENI by associating one EIP with one secondary private IP address of the ENI.
-Then, you can associate the ENI with the ECS instance and in this way the ECS instance can use multiple EIPs.
+- If you associate the EIP with the secondary ENI in the NAT Mode, you can associate multiple EIPs with one secondary private IP address of the secondary ENI respectively.
+Then, you can associate the secondary ENI with the ECS instance.
+In this way, the ECS instance can use multiple EIPs.
 For more information, see Associate multiple EIPs with an ENI in the NAT mode.

-- If you associate the EIP with the secondary ENI in the Multi-EIP to ENI Mode, you can directly associate multiple EIPs with the ENI.
-Then, you can associate the ENI with the ECS instance and in this way the ECS instance can use multiple EIPs.
-For more information, see Set the Multi-EIP to ENI mode.
+- If you associate the EIP with the secondary ENI in the Multi-EIP to ENI Mode, you can directly associate multiple EIPs with the secondary ENI.
+Then, you can associate the secondary ENI with the ECS instance.
+In this way, the ECS instance can use multiple EIPs.
+For more information, see Set the multi-EIP to ENI mode.